Tag Archives: Gordon Bonnet

 • Then, in 2014 my daughter was diagnosed with severe scoliosis and was going to require spinal fusion surgery.
 Since there was little information out on the web from girls and families that have gone through this, my genius wife decided that we should keep a family blog to chronicle the journey.

 • In January of 2017, I was talking to another writer, one to whom I was introduced at the same time as my brudder from another mudder.
 She suggested I talk to him about Bent.
 So, I did.
-He was beta reading the manuscript and unbeknownst to me had given it to the Editorial Board at his publisher, Oghma Creative Media.
+He was beta reading the manuscript and unbeknownst to me had given it to the Editorial Board at his publisher, Oghma Creative Media (now called Roan & Weatherford, and you should avoid them at all costs.
+Message me if you want more details).
 A few weeks later I had my first writing contract.

 • A couple months later, the Oghma founder was asking me for a headshot for an announcement on their Facebook page about my signing.
 I pointed him to the folder of headshots that my friend Christine did for me.